JavaScript is disabled. Please enable to continue!

-As part of an effort to promote public health, the FDA has proposed a rule to change the definition of “healthy” on food labels.
-To include a “healthy” claim on their labels, food products would need to adhere to requirements on saturated fat, sodium, and added sugars in addition to other provisions.
+As part of an effort to promote public health, the FDA updated the nutritional requirements to use “healthy” on food labels.
+To include a “healthy” claim on their labels, food products need to adhere to requirements on saturated fat, sodium, and added sugars in addition to other provisions.
 The FDA is exploring a symbol for “Healthy” that consumers can recognize immediately.

 Read below and check out our infographic to learn more about this proposed update and how it will affect your product labeling.